"On the cross we see the true nature and character of God: one who is willing to absorb our messiness and hatred, while responding in love."

-A Good Friday reflection from blogger Benjamin L. Corey: how Jesus was greater than the suffering in our world … and how we're invited to follow in his footsteps.
+A Good Friday reflection from blogger Benjamin L. Corey, and an invitation to follow in Jesus' footsteps.

 As someone who makes his living writing books and giving talks, I am well aware that all compelling stories are marked by a meaningful introduction and conclusion.
 How one introduces the story, and how one ends the story, has the ability to send a message that will reverberate long after the story is over.